jspiel-git/data-explorer/data_analysis.md

 Value: **155**, number of non-NaN examples: 4, mean : 275000.0
 Value: **182**, number of non-NaN examples: 3, mean : 162000.0
 Value: **161**, number of non-NaN examples: 3, mean : 289000.0
-Value: **256**, number of non-NaN examples: 3, mean unkown since category only in testing set
+Value: **256**, number of non-NaN examples: 3, mean unknown since category only in testing set
 Value: **142**, number of non-NaN examples: 3, mean : 302649.0
 Value: **147**, number of non-NaN examples: 3, mean : 168883.33
-Value: **115**, number of non-NaN examples: 3, mean unkown since category only in testing set
+Value: **115**, number of non-NaN examples: 3, mean unknown since category only in testing set
-Value: **112**, number of non-NaN examples: 3, mean unkown since category only in testing set
+Value: **112**, number of non-NaN examples: 3, mean unknown since category only in testing set
-Value: **195**, number of non-NaN examples: 3, mean unkown since category only in testing set
+Value: **195**, number of non-NaN examples: 3, mean unknown since category only in testing set
 Value: **90**, number of non-NaN examples: 3, mean : 180000.0
 Value: **210**, number of non-NaN examples: 3, mean : 538000.0
 Value: **175**, number of non-NaN examples: 3, mean : 240000.0